thegeneschool/metagenomics/docs/hic.md

 In this tutorial we will use `qc3C` to assess Hi-C library quality in two different ways:

 1. Read mapping based analysis
-2. K-mer based analysis.
+2. _k_-mer based analysis.

 ### Get some Hi-C data and tools

-For a singnle timepoint, we'll grab a small Hi-C read-set and an associated shotgun read-set.
+For a single timepoint, we'll first download a small Hi-C read-set and its associated shotgun read-set.
 Also, we'll pull down the Docker images for `qc3C` (quality testing) and `bin3C` (metagenome binning)

 !!! example "Get some Hi-C data and the qc3C and bin3C docker images"
     ```Bash